PSRV19/rec-sys/README.md

 - **ncf_model.py**: Python file that contains the neural network architecture with GMF and MLP.
 - **train.py**: Python file that trains the NCF model.
 - **evaluate.py**: Python file that evaluates various metrics of the model after training.
-- **config.yaml**: YAML file that contains configuration settings for the model.
 - **ml-1m/**: Directory containing the MovieLens 1M dataset.
 - **README.md**: This file.